Areva: Restructuring

 In June 2016 Areva's restructuring plans were made public, including the sale of the majority of its reactor business to EDF in 2017, excluding the Olkiluoto 3 EPR under construction in Finland which will remain with Areva SA.
 In December 2017, Areva and EDF signed agreements on the transfer of Areva NP's nuclear reactor operations.
 As part of the restructuring plan, Areva created a new fuel cycle company, dubbed as New Co or New Areva.
 The new company combined Areva Mines, Areva NC, Areva Projects, and Areva Business Support companies.
 It was created as a wholly owned subsidiary of Areva; however, Areva lost control over the company as the French government invested to recapitalize the company.
 On 23 January 2018 that company changed its name to Orano.
 In January 2017, Areva sold its stake in the wind turbine manufacturer Adwen.
 In March 2017, Areva sold its nuclear propulsion and research reactor subsidiary Areva TA to Agence des Participations de l'Etat.

 Current operations

 As of 2019, Areva S.A. is responsible only for the liabilities related to the Olkiluoto 3 project.
-The reactor, which is one of the first of the new Generation III reactors, was initially expected to begin producing electricity in 2009, but the project has been delayed until at least 2023, and it has faced several price increases.
+The reactor, which is one of the first of the new Generation III reactors, was initially expected to begin producing electricity in 2009, but project completion was delayed eventually until 2023, and it has faced several price increases.
 Areva and TVO have reached an agreement, according to which Areva would pay €450 million in compensation over the delays and lost income.
 The agreement would settle all legal actions between the two companies.

 Areva also holds of 40% stake in Orano.